 Collectively we’ve got hundreds of thousands of readers, Insta-groupies, Facebook fans and Twitter followers.
 We’re what the industry calls “Digital Influencers”.
 And this means we can make a difference en mass.
 Or at least make a decent bit of noise.

 So each year we run a Christmas campaign.
-A couple of years ago we had the idea of #FoodBankAdvent and this’ll be the third year we’re doing it.
+A couple of years ago we had the idea of #FoodBankAdvent and this’ll be the fourth year we’re doing it.
 Tens of thousands of people have taken part, and we want even more of you to join in this year.

 What is the #FoodBankAdvent challenge?

 You all know how advent calendars work.
 Well this is a reverse advent calendar.
 Rather than take something away, you give instead.

 The challenge is to do this for 24 days.
 On each day you put an item into a box.
 And then once the box is full, you donate it to a food bank.